A Democratic lawmaker in Kentucky on Monday took the first legislative steps toward legalizing cannabis in the Bluegrass State.

 The state’s House of Representatives passed a bill in February 2020 legalizing medical cannabis treatment, but the legislation fizzled out after the COVID-19 pandemic brought business to a standstill.

 Kentucky Gov. Andy Beshear, a Democrat, urged lawmakers late last year to renew their efforts to get the bill over the line.
-As gubernatorial candidate in 2019, Beshear had spoken out against harsh penalties, including prison time, for cannabis consumers.
+As a gubernatorial candidate in 2019, Beshear had spoken out against harsh penalties, including prison time, for cannabis consumers.

-Kulkarni’s moves on Monday harken back to former Democratic Kentucky Rep. Cluster Howard, who in 2019 also prefiled bill that would have legalized marijuana use for adults aged 21 and older and decriminalized marijuana possession of less than an ounce.
+Kulkarni’s moves on Monday harken back to former Democratic Kentucky Rep. Cluster Howard, who in 2019 also prefiled a bill that would have legalized marijuana use for adults aged 21 and older and decriminalized marijuana possession of less than an ounce.
 Howard’s bill also would have created a regulated market for the sale of cannabis.

 “Other states have shown that legalizing cannabis for adult use is a win-win situation for everyone involved,” Howard said at the time.
 “It’s a major revenue generator.
 It frees up critical jail and prison space.
 It helps counteract the deadly opioid epidemic.
 And it gives farmers a major new cash crop.
 The longer we wait, the more we miss out on these benefits.”